mickecamino/ECDBpersonalV2/README.md

-# ECDBpersonal
+# ECDBpersonalv2

-NOTE: This is a fork of ECDBpersonal from Pete Willard.
+NOTE: This is a forked standalone version of ECDBpersonal from Pete Willard.
-I forked it just because I found it useful.
-I will be making some major changes to it, but it is only for my own use.
-As such it is **** Not Supported ****

-This version also allows for uploading of PDF datasheets, PDF Application Notes and Parts Images.
-These are all stored as files and not *in* the database.
-To make working with files that reside in folders, jquery autocomplete has been employed to locate files even when only part of the name is entered, though it remains case sensitive.
+I have made so many changes to it and decided to create it as ECDBperosnalV2 instead
+## UNSUPPORTED
+However, it is still unsupported, I have made all the changes to suit my need.
+YMMV.

 ## Documentation
 Currently there is no detailed documentation available.
-However, I will publish a guide on how to set up ecDBpersonal om Debian Trixie.
+However, I will publish a guide on how to set up ecDBpersonalV2 om Debian Trixie and on a RaspBerry PI.

 ## Installation